Cipscis/expander/README.md

 You will need to install [Node.js](https://nodejs.org/en/) before using this template.

-1. Click "[Use this template](https://github.com/cipscis/base-package/generate)" to create a new repository based on this one.
+1. Click "[Use this template](https://github.com/cipscis/expander/generate)" to create a new repository based on this one.
 2. Update names throughout the package.
 	a.
-Replace `base-package` with the name of your package as it is used in code.
+Replace `expander` with the name of your package as it is used in code.
 	b.
-Replace `Base Package` Replace with the name of your package as it is used in documentation.
+Replace `Expander` Replace with the name of your package as it is used in documentation.
 	c.
-Rename `src/main-export.ts` and replace `main-export` with the name of your main entry point file.
+Rename `src/expander.ts` and replace `expander` with the name of your main entry point file.
 	d.
 Optionally rename `docs/assets/js/src/docs-script.ts` and replace `docs-script` with the name of your documentation script and its associated Webpack entry point.
 	e.
 Optionally, remove `@cipscis/` from everywhere it appears if this package won't be published beneath a scope.
 	f.
 If you're not me, replace `@cipscis` with your npm username and then `cipscis` with your GitHub username, and be sure to also update the `author` property in the `package.json`.